Anti-Raid/splashtail/README.md

 ### Building Anti-Raid

-**When first compiling Anti-Raid, run ``make buildall`` to build all components including mewld_web.**.
+**When first compiling Anti-Raid, run ``make buildall`` to build all components including**.
 After the first run, you can use the below commands to build individual components.

 - Run ``make buildservices`` to build the bot and all components
 - Run ``make all`` to build everything